 1. Time to Shop for an Incubator

 - Price: In most instances, you get what you pay for.
 So you don’t want to go over and above on the purchase price, but don’t be disappointed in quality if you buy a cheaper one.
-Finding an incubator that is middle of the road with good reviews is probably a good choice.
+Finding an incubator with good reviews is probably a good choice

-- Manual or Automatic Controls: This is referring to an egg turner.
-Obviously having an automatic egg turner will take pressure off of you during the process.
-But we will talk more about turning eggs in a bit.
+- Manual or Automatic Controls: This refers to an egg turner.
+Obviously having an automatic egg turner will take the pressure off of you during the process.
+However, we will talk more about turning eggs in a bit

-- Forced or Still Air: You will want forced air because it usually means that the air is distributed equally.
+- Forced or Still Air: You need forced air because it usually means that the air is distributed equally

-- Ease Of Cleaning: When eggs hatch they make a mess.
-And if your incubator is not cleaned well, it is literally a perfect place to incubate disease as well.
-So choosing an incubator that is easy to clean will be a tremendous gift to yourself after your first hatching experience.
+- Ease Of Cleaning: When the eggs hatch they make a mess.
+And if your incubator is not cleaned well, it is the perfect place to incubate diseases as well.
+So choosing an incubator that is easy to clean will be a tremendous gift to yourself after your first hatching experience

 2. Getting Your Incubator Ready

-So after you purchase your incubator, you will need to set the temperature to 99.5 degrees Fahrenheit.
-Then you’ll need to set your humidity to 40-50% for the first 18 days and 65-75% for the final days.
-Now, it is important to mention that if your temperature rises by one degree or lowers by one degree that is enough to end an embryo’s life.
+After purchasing your incubator, you need to set the temperature to 99.5°F. Then you have to set your humidity to 40-50% for the first 18 days and 65-75% for the final days.
+Now, it is important to mention that if your temperature rises by 1° or lowers by 1° that is enough to end an embryo’s life.

 I’ll be honest, during my first time trying to hatch eggs, I fell flat because of this vital step.
-I just didn’t give my incubator enough time to warm up and lost a bunch of eggs in the process.
+I just didn’t give my incubator enough time to warm up and I ended up losing a lot of eggs in the process.

 As you can tell, having the right incubator and allowing that incubator time to get adjusted so it can function at its optimum temperature is vital in the hatching process.

-If you have a rooster in with your flock, it is a safe assumption that most of your hens’ eggs will be fertile.
+If you have a rooster in with your flock, it is safe to assume that most of your hens’ eggs will be fertile.

 Begin by choosing eggs that are clean, not misshaped, and those that are a good size too.